What Is The Statute of Limitations for Personal Injury Cases in Florida?

 If you’ve suffered a physical, financial or psychological injury caused by the negligence or unreasonably safe actions of another person or entity, you have a right to hold them accountable with a personal injury lawsuit.
 However, you must do so within a specific time frame defined by Florida law.
 This is called a statute of limitations and refers to how much time you have to file a particular type of claim after a particular type of injury.
-A Boca Raton personal injury lawyer at Chane Socarras, PLLC can review your case to determine the statute of limitations for your particular circumstances, and help you file a claim in a timely manner.
+The Boca Raton personal injury lawyers at Boca Injury Law can review your case to determine the statute of limitations for your particular circumstances, and help you file a claim in a timely manner.

 What is a Statute of Limitations?